 Symptoms of growth hormone deficiency depend on various factors such as the child's age and the cause.

 Children have poor overall growth rates, usually below 2 inches (5 centimeters) per year, and most have short stature but normal upper and lower body proportions.
 Some children may have a delay in tooth development or a delay in puberty Delayed Puberty Delayed puberty is defined as absence of the start of sexual maturation at the expected time.
 Most often, children simply develop later than their peers but ultimately develop normally.
 Sometimes... read more .

 Other abnormalities may be present depending on the cause of the growth hormone deficiency.
 Newborns with growth hormone deficiency may have low blood sugar (hypoglycemia), jaundice Jaundice in the Newborn Jaundice is a yellow color to the skin and/or eyes caused by an increase in bilirubin in the bloodstream.
-Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more (hyperbilirubinemia), or other congenital abnormalities such as a small penis (micropenis) in males or face defects (such as a cleft palate Cleft Lip and Cleft Palate The most common birth defects of the skull and face are cleft lip and cleft palate, affecting about 2 of every 1,000 babies.
-Cleft lip is a separation of the upper lip, usually just below the... read more ).
+Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more (hyperbilirubinemia), or other congenital abnormalities such as a small penis (micropenis) in males or face defects (such as a cleft palate Cleft Lip and Cleft Palate A cleft is an opening that can form in the lip (cleft lip), roof of the mouth (cleft palate), or both if the tissue does not join together completely during pregnancy.
+Cleft lip and cleft palate... read more ).
 Children may also have symptoms of other hormone deficiencies such as central hypothyroidism Congenital hypothyroidism Hypothyroidism is decreased production of thyroid hormone.
 Hypothyroidism in children usually occurs when there is a structural problem with the thyroid gland or the thyroid gland is inflamed... read more .